Macular Degeneration (ARMD / AMD)

 - NSAIDS (non-steroidal, anti-inflammatory drugs) side effects from regular use include retinal hemorrhages.
 This group includes ibuprofen, aspirin1, ibuprofen, ketoprofen, flurbiprofen, and naproxen sodium.
 In addition acetaminophen (Tylenol), though not an NSAID, can harm vision.

-Doctors are beginning to recognize that at least the AREDs formulations can be helpful as macular degeneration supplements.
+Doctors now acknowledge that at least the AREDs formulations can be helpful as macular degeneration supplements.
 Sometimes laser surgery is the recommended treatment, but it may not completely repair a leaking blood vessel without permanently damaging nerve fibers passing through the retina.
 The National Eye Institute reports that macular degeneration treatment using laser technology can make vision worse, and benefits towards slowing progress of the condition not appear until at more than a year following surgery.

 Photodynamic Therapy (PVT) is a generally less damaging procedure to seal blood vessels in the eye than traditional laser treatments.